-8:00 a.m. - Morning Prayer, 1928 Prayer Book, in the Chapel
+8:00 a.m. - Morning Prayer, 1928 Prayer Book, in the Chapel 5:30 p.m. - The Holy Eucharist (contemporary), in the Church

-5:30 p.m. - Holy Communion: Rite II, in the Church (September-May)
+(September-May)

 A Brief History

 Saint Philip's Anglican Church was founded in 1680 and is the oldest congregation south of Virginia.
 The church is named for Philip, one of the 12 Apostles, who was born in Galilee and died a martyr in what is now Hieropolis, Turkey.